ecohealthalliance/yenpathy/inst/paper/paper.md

-Finding the shortest paths through a network is a task important to many problems, from transportation routing to social network analysis. **yenpathy** provides a method to find the _k_ shortest paths through a network using Yen's Algorithm [@Yen_1971], previously not available in the R Langauge [@R].
+Finding the shortest paths through a network is a task important to many problems, from transportation routing to social network analysis. **yenpathy** provides a method to find several shortest paths through a network, up to any number _k_, using Yen's Algorithm [@Yen_1971], previously not available in the R Language [@R].

 **yenpathy** provides the function `k_shortest_paths()`, which returns *k* shortest paths between two nodes in a graph, ordered from shortest to longest,